amin162/Sprite-Based-Game/README.md

 The whole game assets such as characters and background are totally free and can be use for commercial projects, please follow the original author and rate their projects

 # Hero-Platformer
-Background: Moon Graveyard by Anolkolisa Character-Design :Fantasy Knight - Free Animated Pixelart Character by aamatniekss Courtesy to Chris Course to make this project possible
+Background: Moon Graveyard by Anolkolisa<br>
+Character-Design :Fantasy Knight - Free Animated Pixelart Character by aamatniekss<br>
+Courtesy to Chris Course to make this project possible